 For example, you might notice a spike in coughing.
 It might not be anything serious, yet it could be the first sign that you need to take better care of your lung health.

 Living a healthy lifestyle not only helps your body function better, but it may also protect your body from environmental attacks.
-And as a result, it may help your immune system be more resilient.
+And as a result, it may help boost your immune system, make it more resilient.

 In general, maintain a healthy weight, don’t smoke, and avoid unhealthy processed foods and too much alcohol.
 It will also help to wash your hands frequently.